 Yale Workshop in Ancient Societies

 Presenters include Yale faculty and graduate students, as well as occasional visiting professors.
 The chronological scope of the seminar extends over the first millennium BCE and up through the premodern period; issues of reception are also considered.
-The theme for 2013-14 is "Exchange".
+The theme for 2014–15 is “What is Commentary?”
 For a description of the associated graduate seminar go here.